SanthoshAnalytics/Bank-Customer-Transaction-Analytics/README.md

 # 📖 Project Overview

-This project demonstrates a complete end-to-end Data Analytics workflow on banking transaction data.

-The project begins with raw transaction records, followed by data cleaning and preprocessing in Python.
-The cleaned dataset is stored in MySQL for querying and KPI analysis.
-Interactive dashboards are then developed in Tableau and Power BI to visualize customer behavior, transaction trends, banking channels, and business performance.
+The **Bank Customer Transaction Analytics** project demonstrates a complete end-to-end data analytics workflow.
+It begins with raw banking transaction data, which is cleaned and preprocessed using Python.
+The processed data is then stored in MySQL for SQL-based analysis and KPI calculations.
+Finally, interactive dashboards are created using Tableau and Power BI to visualize transaction patterns and customer behavior.

-The objective is to transform raw banking data into meaningful business insights that support data-driven decision-making.
+This project showcases practical skills in data preprocessing, database management, business intelligence, and dashboard development.

 ---

-# 🎯 Objectives
+# 🎯 Project Objectives

-- Clean and preprocess banking transaction data
+- Clean and preprocess banking transaction data.
-- Perform Exploratory Data Analysis (EDA)
+- Perform exploratory data analysis (EDA).
-- Build a relational database in MySQL
+- Store data in a MySQL database.
-- Write SQL queries for KPI and business analysis
+- Develop SQL queries for business analysis.
+- Create KPI metrics for performance monitoring.
-- Develop interactive dashboards using Tableau
+- Design interactive Tableau dashboards.
-- Create business intelligence reports using Power BI
+- Build Power BI reports using DAX.
-- Generate actionable business insights
+- Generate business insights for decision-making.

 ---